MENU

 Infrastructure Funding

-The Chamber calls for support from federal and state authorities, including the Highway Commission, to prioritize and fund the entire Interstate 229 project, including a downtown exit.
+The Chamber calls for continued support from federal and state authorities, including the Highway Commission, to prioritize and fund the entire Interstate 229 project, including a downtown exit.

 State of Missouri